Glandular fever

 Other symptoms

-Sometimes a fine skin rash may appear, especially if certain antibiotics (amoxycillin or ampicillin) have been prescribed in the mistaken belief that the symptoms have been caused by a bacterial throat infection.
+Sometimes a fine skin rash may appear if certain antibiotics (amoxycillin or ampicillin) have been prescribed in the mistaken belief that the symptoms have been caused by a bacterial throat infection.

 In about 50 per cent of people with glandular fever the spleen (a large organ in the upper left side of your abdomen) becomes enlarged.
-An enlarged spleen generally causes no symptoms, but in rare cases the spleen can rupture.
+An enlarged spleen (splenomegaly) generally causes no symptoms, but in rare cases the spleen can rupture, causing sudden and intense abdominal pain.

 Glandular fever is caused by an infection with Epstein-Barr virus (EBV).
 The virus is transmitted through saliva, and can be passed from person to person through kissing.
-It can also be spread via sneezing, coughing or sharing eating utensils or drinking containers.
+It can also be spread via sneezing, coughing or sharing eating utensils, drinking containers or by sucking on toys.

 Most adults have been exposed to EBV at some time in their lives and are immune to glandular fever.
 Because many people are infected with EBV during childhood and experience few or no symptoms, they are not aware that they have been exposed.